Last Updated on June 8, 2025 by Travelationship

 - Take the Cedaz minibus shuttle to Namesti Republiky, located at the entrance to Old Town.
 Get your ticket from the driver.

-- Use Uber, which has been operating in Prague since 2014 and is very reliable.
+- Use Uber, which has been operating in Prague since 2014 and is a very reliable option.

-Arriving by Train – Chances are you will arrive at the main train station Hlavni Nadrazi.
-If you come in at Nadrazi Holesovice, my advice stays the same.
-Use one of the ATMs, if needed, to get local currency and then take the metro to where you need to go.
+Arriving by Train — Chances are you will arrive at the central train station, Hlavni Nadrazi.
+If you arrive at Nadrazi Holesovice, my advice remains the same.
+Use one of the ATMs, if necessary, to obtain local currency, and then take the metro to your destination.
 Be careful with the taxis if you are at the central train station.
 I suggest leaving the train station and catching a cab at a nearby hotel.

 Getting Around:

-Walking is the best way to get around Prague; most sites are in two districts that are not all that spread out.
+Walking is the best way to get around Prague; most sites are in two districts that are not very spread out.
 If, for whatever reason, you need other options, both the metro and the trams are excellent.
-The metro closes at midnight, and if you should need transport after that, trams with white numbers on a blue background will run all night.
+The metro closes at midnight, and if you need transport after that, trams with white numbers on a blue background will run all night.

 If you think you will be traveling around a lot, you can use the Prague Transport Pass for unlimited travel on the metro, buses, and trams.
-Below is a little additional information about the different transportation modes.
+Below is some additional information about the various transportation modes.

 - Metro: Three lines with intervals of 2-10 minutes.